Police Academy (TV series): DVD

-On December 11, 2012, Warner Archive released Police Academy: The Animated Series - Volume 1 with 30 episodes on DVD in region 1.
-This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
+On December 11, 2012, Warner Archive released a DVD containing 30 episodes.

 Action figures

 Kenner produced a line of Police Academy action figures based on the animated series.
 Each features multiple points of articulation and comical accessories.
 Two accessories, included with Claw and Eugene Tackleberry, would be reused for the Joker figures in Kenner's Dark Knight Collection.
 Five of the vehicles and playsets planned were left unproduced; however, the Copper Corner playset would later be released through the Argentinian company Josca.